drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-income-observation-intro.md

 * subject

-**Codeable Concept**

-Codeable Concept text elements should be removed as part of the de-identification as they may contain PHI/PII.
-The list of elements to remove text are

-* code

 **Representing Income Ranges**

 Income ranges are represented using the Observation.valueRange element.
 The following values can be used to represent the Income ranges: